-However, you can also protect them from sunlight by frequent watering as moisture keeps them fresh and mitigate the effect of hot rays.
+However, you can also protect them from sunlight by frequent watering as moisture keeps them fresh and mitigates the effect of hot rays.

-Moreover, if possible, you can use a shade cloth to cover the plants, which can act as a barrier between sunlight and plant.
+Moreover, if possible, you can use a shade cloth to cover the plants, which can act as a barrier between sunlight and plants.
 It can help reduce the intensity of the sun.

 Furthermore, you can look for a water retention strategy that helps retain water around the roots of the plant for a long time and avoids drying.